DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

-# Build a Networking with a Cisco Switch by a console cable for begynners
+# Build a Networking with a Cisco Switch by a console cable for beginners
 ## Steps:
 1. Connect to the switch by Console cable
 2. Reset the Cisco switch via console without administrative privileges